Jin dynasty (1115–1234): Taoism

 The Jin state sponsored an edition of the Taoist Canon that is known as the Precious Canon of the Mysterious Metropolis of the Great Jin.
 Based on a smaller version of the Canon printed by Emperor Huizong (r.
 1100–1125) of the Song, it was completed in 1192 under the direction and support of Emperor Zhangzong (r.
 1190–1208).
 In 1188, Zhangzong's grandfather and predecessor Shizong (r.
 1161–1189) ordered for the Song Canon woodblocks to be transferred from the Jin southern capital Kaifeng (the former Northern Song capital) to the central capital's "Abbey of Celestial Perpetuity", on the site of what is now the White Cloud Temple in Beijing.
 Other Taoist writings were also moved there from another abbey in the central capital.
-Zhangzong instructed the abbey's superintendent Sun Mingdao (孙明道) and two civil officials to prepare a complete Canon for printing.
+Zhangzong instructed the abbey's superintendent Sun Mingdao (孫明道) and two civil officials to prepare a complete Canon for printing.
 After sending people on a "nationwide search for scriptures" that yielded 1,074 fascicles of text that had not been included in the Huizong edition of the Canon and also securing donations to fund the new printing, Sun Mingdao proceeded to have the new woodblocks cut in 1192.
 The final print consisted of 6,455 fascicles.
 Despite records that the Jin emperors offered copies of the Canon as gifts, no surviving traces of the Canon had been found as of 2008.